learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 - Opening and closing `head` tags nested inside the `html` tags
 - Opening and closing `body` tags nested inside the `html` tags

+> Note: Recall that best practice indicates that any HTML elements that are
+> nested inside other HTML elements (i.e., between the opening and closing tags
+> of another element) should be indented.
+It is not *necessary* to use
+> indenting, either for the HTML to render properly or to pass the tests, but
+> it's a good habit to get into.
+Go ahead and indent the `head` and `body` tags
+> inside the `html` tags, if you haven't already.

-If written correctly, running `learn test` now will pass the **first** test of this lab. **However** you will not be done yet!
+If written correctly, running `learn test` now will pass three of the seven tests. **However** you will not be done yet!
 We have to make **all** the tests pass in order to make the test code happy!
-Fixing this first one means that we get to attack the next one.
 Let's get to it!

 Let's take a closer look at these tags.